-This rigatoni recipe features a green onion and pancetta tomato sauce.
+This pasta recipe features a delicious green onion and pancetta tomato sauce!
 It’s a fast, easy and delicious pasta dish, perfect for busy weeknights!

 This pasta is a re-creation of a dish I recently enjoyed at a local restaurant.
 Yes, I’m a serial re-creator!
 I was intrigued by the addition of green onion and I discovered that green onions and pasta make a perfect pairing.
 Who knew?
 I’d never considered green onion with pasta, at least not in a starring role.
 It was a revelation and with every bite I just knew I’d try my hand at making this dish at home.

-In this rigatoni recipe, the vodka also works to heighten the tomato flavour.
+Vodka – In this rigatoni recipe, the vodka also works to heighten the tomato flavour.
 In fact, that’s it’s only role really, since vodka adds little in terms of taste.
-The pairing of the pancetta and the green onions really shines with the creamy tomato sauce.
-There is only a bit of cream in this one – just enough.
+The vodka itself will cook off completely (the alcohol, that is) and leave behind just a tiny bit of flavour.
+If you’d prefer not to use alcohol or you don’t have any one hand, just skip it.

 You can adjust the amount of red pepper flakes to your taste, or skip them altogether, if you don’t want any heat.